 Lately, I have been having trouble sleeping.

-Whether it’s the weather (like that? heehee), stress, too much caffeine and not enough water, or a combination of poor lifestyle choices, I have been having trouble falling asleep, staying asleep, and sleeping soundly.
+Whether it’s the weather, stress, too much caffeine and not enough water, or a combination of poor lifestyle choices, I have been having trouble falling asleep, staying asleep, and sleeping soundly.

 I’m not waking up refreshed, ready for my busy days homeschooling my babies, blogging, teaching about essential oils, and doing VA work.

 If I’m not at my best, I make mistakes.
 I loathe making mistakes.